 - Oliver 1858-1918 – Oliver died in Ohio ( did he go to Ohio before his sister one wonders)

 - Edith R 1875

 *Family stories tell of the younger sister Elizabeth “going to Ohio to help her sister Sarah Jane”.

-Elizabeth took up with Sarah’s husband Martin Mulrooney seems true.
+Elizabeth took up with Sarah’s husband Martin Mulrooney.
 We have not pursued this angle of research but at first glance, it appears they had 6 children together.
 There is evidence of Elizabeth as the mother and Martin as the father attending the marriage of a son they had between them.
 Family stories tell of Elizabeth being excluded from the family, never to be spoken to again.
 That story is evidenced below where a descendant of the couple is searching for information.

 (Apologies for the poor reproduction of the piece.)